 In February, we supported the NSPCC and CHUMS with a non-uniform day.
 Your support helped us raise £470.82, which we split evenly between the two charities and will go towards improving the lives of vulnerable children.

 In March, School Council delivered a whole school assembly following the results of our survey.
 Our pupils asked us to improve the play-time equipment available.
 With the help and support of lunch-time staff, Mrs Campion and the Senior Leadership Team we secured funds to buy some new play-time equipment.

 Also in March, School Councillors sold red noses for Comic Relief and raised £446.75, a huge amount that will be welcomed by all those who benefit from this charity.
 Wear a Hat Day on 29th March saw our pupils and staff sporting various head wear in support on Brain Tumour Research.
-Many thanks, as always, for your support; we’ll let you know how much we raised once it’s all counted.
+Many thanks, as always, for your support.
+The £188.44 raised will be very useful to those working hard to support children with brain cancer.

 During this short half-term School Council have been planning and preparing their next project…raising funds for ‘Buddy Benches’.
 Having a buddy bench in every playground is our ambition.
 This would mean that if a child feels lonely or needs a friend at play time they could sit on the buddy bench to let other children know they are looking for company.
 So, please look out for various events, such as, the ‘Buddy Bench’ design competition and non-uniform day we are planning for the last part of this school year.